Orbital-Web/MandelbrotExplorer/README.md

 # MandelbrotExplorer
 A Mandelbrot Fractal Explorer written in C++ and SFML.
+It can view up to zoom widths of `10^-13` before encountering floating point errors (although this can be increased to `10^-16` using `long double`, at the cost of speed and inconsistency across compilers.
+Thus, `long double` weren't used).

+## Features
+- Customizable size, max iteration count, iteration increment on zoom, scale factor when zooming, and period checking frequency.
+These can be set when running `main.exe`.
+For more details, input `main.exe --help`.
+- Zoom in/out with the mouse scroll wheel.
+It will place the region the mouse was over when scrolling at the center of the window.
+- Increase/decrease maxiter with any of the `arrow` keys or with the numpad `+` and `-` keys.

 Here are the list of optimizations and improvements planned/already implemented, taken mostly from [this Wikepedia article](https://www.wikiwand.com/en/Plotting_algorithms_for_the_Mandelbrot_set):
 - [x] Normalized iteration count